mmarkdown/mmark/Syntax.md

 Artwork/Source code:
 :   There is no such distinction so these will be rendered in the same way regardles.

+Block Level Attributes:
+:   We use the attributes as specified in RFC 7741, e.g. to speficify an empty list style use:
+    `{style="empty"}` before the list.

 ## Block Elements